hughdmr/FretSNCF/README.md

 This repository hosts the Fret SNCF project, developed by the Indian Pacific team.

-In this project, we aim to model the management of a freight classification yard. 🚂 We utilize data from Woippy, the largest freight yard in France 🇫🇷, located near the borders of Luxembourg and Germany.
+In this project, we aim to model the management of a freight classification yard.
+We utilize data from Woippy, the largest freight yard in France.
 However, the same principles apply to any classification yard.

 ## **Contributors**